TheTerminalator/sys6018-competition-house-prices/README.md

 Sai Prasanth (lbs7aa)

 Roles/Responsibilities for each teammate:
 Given that we only have two members for this assignment, our roles are flexible and will most likely change throughout the project.
-Additionally, each of us contributed in some form or another for each "role" listed below.
+Additionally, each of us contributed in some form to each "role" listed below.

 Tyler Lewris:
 Github Coordinator - Manage github repository and all corresponding files.